 Hostelling International USA (HIUSA) is the leading non-profit hostel organization, and they have specially designated Ski Hostels open for guests all winter long.
 They should not be confused with the spartan dorms that many mountain resorts maintain for local school groups and visiting college teams, most of which are closed to the general public.

-Instead, we're talking about clean and cheerful youth hostels located close to skiing and snowboarding hot spots like Yosemite National Park, California, Park Rapids, Minnesota, Mont Tremblant, Quebec and White River Junction, Vermont.
-HIUSA's ski hostels in North America cater to all ages and provide inexpensive, quality accommodations ranging in price from less than $20 to $45 per person, per night.
+Instead, we’re talking about clean and cheerful youth hostels located close to skiing and snowboarding hot spots like Yosemite National Park, California; Park Rapids, Minnesota; Mont Tremblant, Quebec and White River Junction, Vermont.
+HIUSA’s ski hostels in North America cater to all ages and provide inexpensive, quality accommodations ranging in price from around $20 to $55 per person, per night.

 Additionally, there are many small inns and B&Bs that reserve some rooms for dorm style / shared bath living so they can accommodate all ends of the budget spectrum.
-A for-profit venture, the Dublin based Hostelworld lists many commercial options.
-They boast an easy to use website with over 1 million user reviews, customized city guides and downloadable pocket travel guides.
-They represent B&Bs like the Glenwood Springs Hostel in the heart of the Rocky Mountains in Glenwood Springs, Colorado, where families can buy discounted lift tickets at Aspen/Snowmass and Sunlight ski resorts, hang out in a comfortable common area with other guests, enjoy the games room and pool while paying as low as $20 per night for a bed in the inn's dorm facilities.
+A for-profit venture, the Dublin based Hostelworld lists many commercial options and boast an easy to use website with over 10 million user reviews.
+They represent hostels like The Bunkhouse in Minturn, Colorado, where families can take shuttles to Vail or Beaver Creek, hang out in a comfortable common area with other guests and cook while paying around $84 per night per bed in the inn’s dorm facilities.
 (Sounds high but not bad value in the Rockies.)